ebrandi/FDD-book/content/chapters/part1/chapter-04.md

 | <<     | Left shift  | a << 2 |
 | >>     | Right shift | a >> 1 |

-We’ll cover these in detail later when we work with flags, registers, and hardware I/O.
+We'll cover these in detail later when we work with flags, registers, and hardware I/O.

 ### Real Example from FreeBSD: sys/kern/tty_info.c

-Let’s look at a real example from the FreeBSD source code.
+Let's look at a real example from the FreeBSD source code.

 Open the file `sys/kern/tty_info.c`and look for the function `thread_compare()` starting on line 109, you will see the code below: